ixofoundation/ixo-multiclient-sdk/README.md

   - `./tendermint/bundle`;

 ### Smart Contracts
-In order to instantiate and execute smart contracts on the IXO blockchain, messages on the `wasm` module has to be invoked.
+In order to instantiate and execute smart contracts on the IXO blockchain, messages on the `wasm` module have to be invoked.
 The `wasm` message contains the smart contract details and the message to execute.

-#### CosmWasm Smart Contracts
+#### CosmWasm
 Available at the [CosmWasm module](https://github.com/CosmWasm/wasmd) repository.
-- `./codegen`
-  - `./cosmwasm/bundle`;
-    - `./wasm/v1`;
+*Type Definition:* `./codegen/cosmwasm/bundle/wasm/v1`

 There are a few steps to follow when working with a CosmWasm smart contract.
 NB: Instantiation is only required when the contract is not available on the chain instance that you are working with.
-1. See NB above ^.
-Instantiate an instance of the contract with which to interact.
+1. See NB note above.
+Only instantiate an instance of the contract with which to interact, if needed.
   1. Retrieve the contract code for your target smart contract.
      - Contract code is provided by the contract namespace in custom queries.
      - `./custom_queries/contract`
 1. Create the message to Execute on the contract.
 1. Execute the message on the contract by signing it.

 Here is an example code snippet that shows how to instantiate and execute messages on a contract using the ixo1155 contract code: